jtketz/helloworld/README.md

-# First Repository
+# Hello World!
-Lets see where this goes...
+Lets see where this goes!

+## A litte about me:

 My name is @jtketz
 I am currently interested in growing my programming skills and building on my engineering background.